amruthkarun/insurance-fraud-detection/Sabarish_Rajan/README.md

 #### I have decided to use a parallel method of completing this project.
 I will be working on building the model and frontend/ backend development parallely.

-The final models that are in the project is XGBoost Classifier giving an accuracy of 83% and a F1 score of 0.70.

 ### Model description